modal-labs/modal-examples/internal/readme.md

 #### Testing in GitHub Actions

-When a PR is opened, any changed examples are run via GitHub Actions.
+When a PR is opened or updated, any changed examples are run via GitHub Actions.
+We also create a preview of the documentation site and share the URL in the PR.

 You can find the commands used to execute tests in the `.github/workflows` directory.
 These can be used to run the tests locally.
 You may need to install